edapintzal/Sorting-Algortihms/README.md

 * Likely Storage Type: SSD (TF Gaming series)

 <img width="967" height="371" alt="resim" src="https://github.com/user-attachments/assets/f0d5e217-98fc-4462-b548-68820ae65d5c" />
+Conclusion:

-For insertion sort it works best when the input size is at least and increased ordered.
+*For insertion sort it works best when the input size is at least and increased ordered.
 And it works worst when the input size is the biggest and inputs are decreased ordered.

-For merge sort best is when the input size is at least and decreased ordered.
+*For merge sort best is when the input size is at least and decreased ordered.
 Worst one is when input size is the biggest and inputs are random ordered.

-For heap sort best is when the input size is at least and inputs are decreasing ordered.
+*For heap sort best is when the input size is at least and inputs are decreasing ordered.
 Worst one is when input size is the biggest and inputs are random ordered.

-For quick sort best is when the input size is at least and inputs are random ordered.
+*For quick sort best is when the input size is at least and inputs are random ordered.
 Worst one is when input size is the biggest and the inputs are increasing ordered.